Trump team has no plan to go to China for trade talks: official

 “If the deal doesn’t work for the United States, and our long-term interests, whether it’s technology, IP, theft, enforcement, commodities, tariffs ... then it’s not our deal.”

-Reporting by David Lawder and Alexandra Alper; Editing by Chizu Nomiyama, Jonathan Oatis and Sonya Hepinstall
+Reporting by David Lawder and Alexandra Alper; editing by Chizu Nomiyama, Jonathan Oatis and Sonya Hepinstall